Hierarchical Fusion Method for Scalable Quantum Eigenstate Preparation: RESULTS

-We present our results in Fig.~\ref{figure:xx_results}.
-Fig.~\ref{figure:xx_results}(a) shows the results in the zero magnetization $\langle \sum _i \hat \sigma _i ^z \rangle= 0$ sector (half-filling in the boson description), while Fig~\ref{figure:xx_results}(b) has results in the sector with $\langle \sum _i \hat \sigma _i ^z \rangle = -L/2$ (quarter-filling in the bosonic description).
-We assume perfect knowledge of the ground and first excited state energies in the given sector, such that we may input $E_t = E_0$ and $t_1 = \pi / (E_1-E_0)$.
-The subsequent time samples are computed with common ratio $1/2$ forming a geometric sequence of times $\{t_1, t_1/2,t_1/4,\ldots\},$ referred to as a ``superiteration" \cite{cohen2023optimizing}.
-We then repeat these superiterations a number of times.
-Chosing the time samples in this way provides nearly-optimal performance, on average.
+We present our results in Fig.~\ref{figure:xx_results}, showing the results in the zero magnetization $\langle \sum _i \hat \sigma _i ^z \rangle= 0$ sector (half-filling in the boson description).
+We assume perfect knowledge of the ground and first excited state energies in the given sector, such that we may input $E_t = E_0$.
+Time samples are selected in a geometric series of common ratio $\alpha^{-1}$ where $\alpha = 1+\alpha _0 T_{\mathrm r}^{-1}L^{-1}$, where $\alpha_0$ is a fitting parameter that is optimized for small systems of size $L=4,8$.
+These time samples have been demonstrated to perform near-optimally as the relation between subsequent time samples ensures that individual poor time samples (those that fail to suppress a large part of the undesired spectrum) are compensated by efficient ones \cite{cohen2023optimizing, patkowski2026improved}.
 The results for the hybrid method are obtained by preconditioning the input state adiabatically up to an infidelity of approximately $10^{-2}$, as this provides an input guess to the RA that is unlikely to fail.
-All results are obtained with tensor network simulations using the TeNPy Library \cite{white1992density, schollwock2011density, paeckel2019time, tenpy}, see Appendix~\ref{appen:fusiontenpy} for more details.
+All results are obtained with a free fermion mapping of the system, with scaling laws fitted to the raw data.
+The adiabatic data is fit with a modified power-law slightly overestimates the performance, while the RA and hybrid methods are fit with an exponential that slightly underestimates the performance, but is sufficient to demonstrate the superiority of the hybrid method.
+See Appendix~\ref{appen:freefermionsim} for more details.

-As we see for both problems considered in Fig.~\ref{figure:xx_results}, continuing to use adiabatic evolution to prepare very low infidelities $ \mathcal I\lesssim 10^{-3}$ results in a very fast spike in computational cost, reflecting the inherent slowness of the power-law suppression offered by an adiabatic ramp.
+As demonstrated in Fig.~\ref{figure:xx_results}, continuing to use adiabatic evolution to prepare small infidelities $ \mathcal I\lesssim 10^{-3}$ results in a fast spike in computational cost, reflecting the inherent slowness of the power-law suppression offered by an adiabatic ramp.
 Contrastingly, the hybrid method results exhibit a rapid convergence across system sizes and infidelities.
-We also see that using the non-preconditioned RA is still relatively effective for smaller system sizes while for larger systems the decreasing overlap of the non-preconditioned guess with the ground state starts to increase the cost through RA repetition penalty.
-In general, we find that although for larger infidelities $\mathcal I \sim 10^{-2}$ we may have $\kappa _A < \kappa _R, \kappa _H$, while for small infidelities $\mathcal I \lesssim 10^{-3}$ we clearly have $\kappa _A \gg \kappa _R > \kappa _H.$
+Furthermore, the figure demonstrates that while using the non-preconditioned RA is relatively effective for smaller system sizes, the decreasing overlap of the non-preconditioned guess with the ground state as the system scales starts to increase the cost through RA repetition penalty, which is particularly evident in the results for $L=512$, where the hybrid method saves an order of magnitude in cost.